Camera and Robot Calibration#

 Turn on the laser

-Step 5: Define a 3-point plane#
+Step 5: Drawing a 3-point plane#

 25

-Move the laser to the origin point
+Bring the laser to the origin point

 26

-Move the laser to the end point of the X axis
+Bring the laser to the end point of the X axis

 27

-Move the laser to the end point of the Y axis
+Bring the laser to the end point of the Y axis

-Step 6: Verify robot trajectory#
+Step 6: Checking robot trajectory#

 28

-Bring the laser back to the origin point
+Return the laser to the origin point

 29

-Move the robot from its teach pendant along the X and Y axes
+Move the robot from its teach pendant along the X and Y axes.

 30